 Similarly, Scrum has various elements like - empiricism, values, rules, accountabilities, events, and artifacts.
 We need to use these elements of Scrum similarly (as we use maps) to navigate through Product Development.

 - Only One Product Owner

 - Purpose: Single accountable person to avoid digressions and quick decisions

-The same could happen if too many stakeholders are making decisions on what should be built into the product.
+The same could happen if too many stakeholders decide what should be built into the product.
 The result is probably nothing gets built.
 Hence, we need ONE person accountable for the Product.

 - Focus, Openness, Courage, Commitment, and Respect

-- Purpose: Provide a sense of direction, like a compass, if we are doing things right.
+- Purpose: Provide a sense of direction, like a compass, if we do things right.

 However, each team should determine whether their interpretation of values is helping to create Transparency and Upholding Scrum or is it detrimental to the Scrum team's success.
 For example, I teach that the Scrum team should FOCUS on QUALITY to create DONE Increments.

 To ConcludeAs in the above examples, you would want to connect each element to its purpose and start defining a Mental Model that helps you address the complex problems in your context.